danielclough/color-blindness/README.md

 There are 2 types of blue-yellow color blindness:

-**Tritanomaly** makes it hard to tell the difference between the above confusion colors, and **Tritanopia** indicates no ability to differentiate them.
+1. **Tritanomaly** makes it hard to tell the difference between the above confusion colors.
+2. **Tritanopia** indicates no ability to differentiate them.

 It also makes colors look less bright.

 ### Complete Color Blindness

+> Rare.

-There are 2 types of total color blindness, both are rare.
+There are 2 types of total color blindness.

-**Achromatopsia** (Rod Monochromacy) has been known to medicine since at least 1777, it wasn't until the 1960s when genetic considerations led researchers to identify **Blue Cone Monochromacy** as a different condition altogether.
+1. **Achromatopsia** (Rod Monochromacy) has been known to medicine since at least 1777.
+2. **Blue Cone Monochromacy** identified in the 1960s when genetic considerations led researchers to distinguish it from Achromatopsia.

 ## Testing and Remediation